Medical equipment and home care

 (formerly known as ICARE)

-The Council on Aging has again been selected to receive an ITNAmerica “Trusted Transportation Partner” grant, with support from Regeneron Pharmaceuticals.
+The Council on Aging receives an ITNAmerica “Trusted Transportation Partner” grant, with support from Regeneron Pharmaceuticals.
 Through this grant, the COA’s HELP program provides free transportation for Brookline residents to scheduled eye care appointments in the Greater Boston area.
-To access, please contact the HELP line at 617-730-2752 at least 1 WEEK before your scheduled appointment, as a home visit to sign up for the HELP program is required to access this sub-program.
+To access, please contact the HELP line at 617-730-2752 AT LEAST ONE BUSINESS WEEK before your scheduled appointment, as a home visit to sign up for the HELP program is required.

 PARC: Parking Access for Resident’s Caregivers